 Here are 5 points that will help you understand the insurance policy transfer procedure and will ensure a seamless transaction with the insurance company.

 While so much thought is put into the purchase of a second hand car, most are oblivious when it comes to transferring the Motor Insurance policy to their name.
 This can have huge financial impacts, in case of any damage to the vehicle, or damages to a third party in the event of an accident.
 As an insurer we advise on being vigilant about getting the policy transferred in the stipulated time frame as it is definitely the smarter choice, always!
-Visit our website for more details.
+If you policy has expired, then it is imperative that you purchase a new cover immediately else you are exposed to a host of financial and legal troubles.
+Compare car insurance quotes coverage to avail the best plans for your vehicle.